shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 4. Base Power
     This helps the creature win fights and stay alive.
 This is the base value for a creature’s power total.
 5. Terrain Mods
-    When a creature is in this terrain, it the terrain modifier is added to its base power to get its power total.
+    When a creature is in this terrain, its terrain modifier is added to its base power to get its power total.
 6. Ability
     Creatures can do various things, magical or otherwise.
     1. F1.
 If the ability is magical, the symbol of the magic type is displayed here.